apache/spark/docs/running-on-mesos.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.mesos.coarse.cores.max</code></td>
+  <td><code>spark.mesos.coarse.coresPerExecutor.max</code></td>
   <td>Int.MaxValue</td>
   <td>
-    The maximum amount of cores the coarse grained mesos scheduler will allocate per executor.
-This only applies for coarse grained mode.
+    The maximum number of cores to use on each Spark executor.
+Coarse-grained mode only.
   </td>
 </tr>
 <tr>
   <td><code>spark.mesos.coarse.executors.max</code></td>
   <td>1</td>
   <td>
-    The maximum amount of executors that the coarse grained mesos scheduler will run per slave.
-This only applies for coarse grained mode.
+    The maximum number of executors that Spark will run on each Mesos slave.
+Coarse-grained mode only.
   </td>
 </tr>
 </table>